veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/stepper.md

 ## Usage
 So if there is a requirement of creating a login page where username and password should be given and after that submit button, so this can be divided into three steps such as at the first step get the username, then second step get the password, and at the last step submit option should be there.
 This is where the stepper component can be used.
 ### How to use
-Drag and drop a stepper component and fill the required properties.
+1. Drag and drop a stepper component.
+2. Fill the required properties.
 ### Example:
 **Create a stepper with login process**
-- Drag and drop a stepper component.
+1. Drag and drop a stepper component.
 In matHorizontalStepper set the same value to make it horizontal.Suppose there are three steps component, labeled as getUsername, getPassword, and submit.
-- Drag and drop three step components inside stepper component, and give the label as getUsername,getPassword and submit.
+2. Drag and drop three step components inside stepper component, and give the label as getUsername,getPassword and submit.
-- Click at the stepper component and set the attribute such as type=horizontal, selected=getUsername  and set the index as 0 so that the getUsername step will come at first.
+3. Click at the stepper component and set the attribute such as type=horizontal, selected=getUsername  and set the index as 0 so that the getUsername step will come at first.
-- Now in getUsername step drag and drop a input text to accept username from the user, now drag and drop a input component inside getPassword step to accept password, and in submit step drag and drop a button and name that button as Login.
+4. Now in getUsername step drag and drop a input text to accept username from the user, now drag and drop a input component inside getPassword step to accept password, and in submit step drag and drop a button and name that button as Login.
-- So by providing all this information save and run.
+5. So by providing all this information save and run.
-- A stepper will be displayed with getUsername,getPassword and submit label will be displayed.
+6. A stepper will be displayed with getUsername,getPassword and submit label will be displayed.
 ## Associated Attributes
 - **Style:** It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).
 - **Class:** "Class" attribute is used to point to a class in a style sheet.
 A class contains one or more style statements.
 Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
 The "Class" attribute accepts space separated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.